Free Guide to UK Pension Transfers: QROPS, QNUPS and SIPPs

 If you are an expat living abroad with wife who is not from the UK: Threshold is £380,000

-If you are single or divorced and living in Spain: Threshold is £325,000
+If you are single or divorced and living abroad: Threshold is £325,000

 Above this threshold, you pay 40% tax on your estate and assets.